Gwynedd councillor's German reply to Welsh email broke rules

 A councillor who replied to Welsh language emails in German breached the code of conduct, an ombudsman found.

-Louise Hughes sent the messages to Howards Huws, a member of a language campaign group, in December 2021 and February 2022.
+Louise Hughes sent the messages to Howard Huws, a member of a language campaign group, in December 2021 and February 2022.

 He called the decision to reply in German "offensive" and filed an official complaint.